sebasmonia/dotfiles/README.md

 ## Emacs config

 A [use-package](https://www.gnu.org/software/emacs/manual/html_mono/use-package.html) based configuration, that tries its best to be platform agnostic.
-In most cases I prefer smaller packages, if built-in, even better (eg fido-mode over ivy/helm, project.el over projectile, etc.).
+In most cases I prefer smaller packages, if built-in, even better (eg project.el over projectile).
 In the same spirit, I use Eglot for my LSP needs.
 My package of preference for Common Lisp is [Sly](https://github.com/joaotavora/sly), a fork of SLIME.
 My theme of choice is [modus-operandi](https://gitlab.com/protesilaos/modus-themes).
 Every once in a while I try other themes, but at most a day later I end up going back to modus.